-An introduction to ‘Smart Contract’ on Blockchain
+How to create value using ‘Smart Contract’ innovation on Blockchain

 Blockchain is a decentralised infrastructure (database) that is not controlled by a central company, institution, government or individual.
 All transactions are arranged into chunks of data called blocks.
 These blocks link to one another.
-Thereby forming a chain of blocks or a block chain.
+Thereby forming a chain of blocks or a blockchain.

 Once the computers or nodes execute the smart contract, they update the Blockchain distributed ledger.
 A distributed ledger or open ledger is a database that is accessible online for anyone to see.
 It is consensually shared and synchronised across multiple sites, institutions or geographies.

 All of this data can be harnessed to ensure that the email messaging the customer receives is personal, contextual and relevant to that individual in that specific moment in time and addresses a specifically identified need or want.
 This is very much a science.
 Data science to be precise.
-When done right, customer engagement is exponentially increased which can ultimately translate into increased purchase.
+When done right, customer engagement is exponentially increased which can ultimately translate into an increased purchase.
 Over the years, Customer Relationship Management (CRM) platforms and tools have become incredibly powerful and can automate much of the data planning and data science activities to enable effective and targeted emails to be deployed to the customer quickly and cheaply.
 The analytics (performance results) can be displayed in easy to view dashboards for campaign performance tracking and optimisation.
 Over time, this process has become much more automated and the cost continues to decrease.

 Brands spend significant marketing efforts creating strategies to enable successful campaign activation and to drive customer footfall and online purchase.
-Various channel strategies are developed to ensure cohesive omni-channel engagement.
+Various channel strategies are developed to ensure cohesive omnichannel engagement.
 However, for the purpose of this illustration, we will continue to focus on emails as it best expresses the comparison being made with smart contracts.

 A simple email campaign plan may look something like the following:

-The brand activates campaign awareness as part of a new product launch, the target customer signs up or opts in to receive email communication at the point of purchase in store or online.
+The brand activates campaign awareness as part of a new product launch, the target customer signs up or opts in to receive email communication at the point of purchase in-store or online.
 The data is stored in the CRM database.
 The first contact email is triggered and it is deployed after a preprogrammed number of days (or hours).
 The messaging is light and welcoming.
-Remember, the brand is building relationship at this point.
+Remember, the brand is building a relationship at this point.
 It still wants to learn more about that customer.
-The email may have a special offer discount or promotion for new customers; or it may simply ask the customer to take a redefined action to receive a benefit of some sort.
+The email may have a special offer discount or promotion for new customers, or it may simply ask the customer to take a redefined action to receive a benefit of some sort.
 The outcome of the customer's decision at that point has already been designed.
 For example, if the customer takes up the prescribed offer, that data is recorded and stored and the next associated email will be triggered to be deployed at a predefined interval.

-Smart contract is simply - If This Then That (IFTTT) conditional statement logic programmed onto the Blockchain and run by all the computers and nodes on that system which then automatically updates the transparent or distributed digital ledger.
+A smart contract is simply - If This Then That (IFTTT) conditional statement logic programmed onto the Blockchain and run by all the computers and nodes on that system which then automatically updates the transparent or distributed digital ledger.
 For example, if a computer code (smart contract) is created on the Blockchain and the specified triggered event occurs, it will then execute the next sequenced action.
-That could be to send the digital contract to a predefined person’s email address for their signature to authorise or to make legally binding the agreement.
+That could be to send the digital contract to a predefined person’s email address for their signature to authorise or to make a legally binding agreement.
 That person will receive the digital contract and electronically sign it.

 Another example to explain the smart contract is the process of using a vending machine.
 Action one: a person inserts money into the vending machine in order to make a purchase.
 Action two: the inserted money triggers the subsequent event where the vending machine enables the customer to key in the code for the item they seek to purchase from the vending machine.
 Action three: the customer keys in the code for the desired item.
 Action four: the vending machine executes the order and releases the product whilst simultaneously releasing any due change due.
 Action five: the customer collects the purchased product and any owed change.
 The transaction is successfully completed.
 Both parties are satisfied.